Medically reviewed by: Dr. Kim Langdon M.D.

 This is why medication management and follow-up appointments through these platforms is so imperative.

-There are other stimulants available to treat ADHD, but generic and brand-name Adderall work the same, despite their name difference.
+Although there are many stimulants prescribed to treat ADHD, both generic and brand-name Adderall work the same, despite their name difference.

-Generic drugs also cost significantly less than the branded version, this is why Vyvanse is usually more expensive (there is no generic version).
+Generic drugs also cost significantly less than the branded version, this is why Vyvanse is usually more expensive (since there is no generic version).

 No, because Adderall is a controlled substance, you must have a prescription from a licensed doctor, medical provider, or psychiatrist.